-In the paper “An Unsolvable Problem of Elementary Number Theory”, (Footnote: Church, Alonzo.
+In the paper An Unsolvable Problem of Elementary Number Theory, (Footnote: Church, Alonzo.
 “An unsolvable problem of elementary number theory”.
 American journal of mathematics, 1936, Vol. 58, No. 2, pp 345-363.)
 Alonzo Church claims to prove various theorems regarding number theory by the use of Gödel numbering.
-However, Church falls into the same error of assuming that certain propositions can be stated within number theory when that is plainly not the case.
+One of these is commonly known as Church’s theorem.
+(Footnote: Note that there are other propositions by Church that are also given the name of “Church’s Theorem”.)
+However, Church falls into the common error of assuming that certain propositions can be stated within number theory when that is plainly not the case.

 In particular, in the proof of his Theorem XVIII, Church claims that functions he refers to as functions H, B and C are recursive and definable in the number system that Church has defined.
 However, the fact is that H, B and C are defined in terms of the Gödel numbering function, so that the actual definitions of the functions H, B and C are H[GN(u)], B[GN(u), GN(v)], and C[GN(u)] where GN is a Gödel numbering function, and u and v are variables whose domain is a formula of the number system in question.